jluk/ACC-Documentation/README.md

 In order to receive internal access you must:

 1. Be whitelisted - this was done via a sign-up form on the blog announcement through January 10th, internals may email juluk@microsft.com to request further access. <br>
 2. Navigate to [aka.ms/accbeta] (www.aka.ms/accbeta).
-This shortlink provides full Ibiza access so it can be used as a replacement link. <br>
+This shortlink provides full Portal access so it can be used as a replacement link. <br>
 3. Launch the console via the terminal icon on the top navigation pane.

 ## Console timeout